ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-desktop-wallet.md

 ![Profile Details](./assets/how-to-use-the-desktop-wallet/new/NewProfile1.png)

 - **Network**
-  - Which network to operate on, either the regular Ark network or the Ark Devnet (for developers)
+  - Which network to operate on, either the regular ARK network or the ARK Devnet (for developers)

 ![Network Selection](./assets/how-to-use-the-desktop-wallet/new/NewProfile2.png)